schfranz/remote-control/walkthrough.md

 ```
 $ git pull upstream master
 ```
-_you have my changes locally, but again, they're not on github; push the changes to github_

 Now, if you check your directory, you have my changes (the attendance list, `attendance.md`) in your local.
 You can push these to remote using all the same steps as before.

-Add your name, and year to `attendance.md` and push it to your remote.
+Add your name and year to `attendance.md` and push it to your remote.

 ## No such thing as bad PR
 (the OSS gurus will hunt me down for that one)

-_make attendance list. have everyone edit it with their name and year, issue pull request_

-_demo how to merge documents_

 ## Let's branch out a little.